TrademarkTrademark

 An image visually explaining the concepts of conditional expressions.

 That covers a lot of ground.
-You can check whether something has a value, or build up a larger test, like confirming that several resources exist in a network or hold the right permissions before you act on them.
+You can check whether something has a value, or build a bigger test, like confirming that several resources exist in a network or have the right permissions before you act on them.

-NOTE — Return Types: Both sides of the ternary expression itself MUST be the same type.
+NOTE on Return Types: Both sides of the ternary expression itself MUST be the same type.

 Here is an example where we use the conditional as a way to feature-flag a Terraform resource.